Femtech-web/Travel-Booking-Microservice/README.md

 ### RabbitMQ Communication

-We use **RabbitMQ** as our message broker for communication between services.
+I use **RabbitMQ** as our message broker for communication between services.
 It ensures reliable and asynchronous communication.

 ### Different Databases